dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 The two families of graphs are visualized in the :ref:`qpu_topologies` section.
 A key observation relevant to the discussion of expressivity is the locality of interactions.
-In both family of graphs, edges are locally connected in a two-dimensional plane; long range interactions do not exist.
+In both family of graphs, edges are locally connected in a two-dimensional plane and long-range interactions do not exist.
 These locality constraints motivate techniques for maximizing expressivity, which are discussed next.